 Mediation Information and Assessment Meetings – What are they for?

-If you are experiencing difficulties with a family matter, such as issues relating to a potential divorce and the associated financial aspects or issues concerning your children, you may be considering court proceedings.
+If you are experiencing difficulties with a family matter, such as issues relating to a potential divorce and the associated financial aspects or issues concerning your children, you may be considering court proceedings to resolve matters.

 Before you can make an application to the court you must attend a Mediation Information and Assessment Meeting (MIAM).
 There are exemptions and these can be discussed with you if necessary.
 The purpose of this meeting is to gauge whether mediation is a possibility in your case to resolve your issues outside of the courtroom or whether court proceedings are going to be necessary.

-Courts require proof that mediation has been considered before they are able to process your application.
+Courts require proof that family mediation has been considered before they are able to process your application.

 The MIAM is a meeting conducted by an independent mediator with yourself and the aim of that meeting is to work out whether there are alternative ways to find a resolution to your problems.